trisuliswanto/AsyncWiFiManager/README.md

 # AsyncWiFiManager
 Async ESP8266 WiFi Connection manager with fallback web configuration portal.

-:exclamation: Note that this branch is early work to enable Async capabilities, not all paths have been tested.
+:exclamation: This is a private repo fork for my personal use.
+It should not be used by other projects.
+This fork is early work to enable Async capabilities, not all paths have been tested.
 Additonally, the below documentation has not been validated, so it may be lagging development.

 The configuration portal is of the captive variety, so on various devices it will present the configuration dialogue as soon as you connect to the created access point.